MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-segments.md

 ## Refresh segments

 You can refresh all segments at once by selecting **Refresh all** on the **Segments** page.
 Alternatively, you can configure a recurring refresh on **Admin** > **System** > **Schedule**.

+## Download and export segments

+You can download your segments to a CSV file or export them to Dynamics 365 Sales.

+### Download segments to a CSV file

+1. Go to the **Segments** page.

+2. Select the ellipses in a specific segment's tile.

+3. Select **Download as CSV** from the actions drop-down list.

+### Export segments to Dynamics 365 Sales

+Before exporting segments to Dynamics 365 Sales, an admin needs to [create the export destination](export-destinations.md) for Dynamics 365 Sales.

+1. Go to the **Segments** page.

+2. Select the ellipses in a specific segment's tile.

+3. Select **Add to** from the actions drop-down list and select the export destination you want to send the data to.

 ## Draft mode for segments